Indigenous Programs

 ACKNOWLEDGEMENT OF COUNTRY

-Knox Grammar School acknowledges the land on which we learn, grow and work to honour First Nations Peoples who are guiding us on our Reconciliation Journey.
+Knox Grammar School acknowledges the land on which we continue to learn, embrace, grow and work by continuing to honour Aboriginal and Torres Strait Islander peoples who are guiding us on our Reconciliation journey.

-This land has always been a place of education, where Elders have shared songlines, traditions, celebrations, and knowledge.
-We pay our respects to all Elders who have nurtured the enduring connection of their Peoples to Country.
+This land has always been a place of welcoming education, where Elders have shared songlines, stories, traditions, celebrations, and cultural knowledge.
+We continue to pay our utmost respects to all Elders who have nurtured the enduring spiritual connection of what Country means by looking through a cultural lens.

-In the spirit of Reconciliation, we embrace all First Nations Peoples and Cultures and acknowledge all First Nations members of our community who generously share their Culture with us.
-We are committed to acknowledging, celebrating, and sharing their rich cultural heritage.
+In the spirit of reconciliation, we embrace all Aboriginal and Torres Strait Islander peoples and cultures by acknowledging all Aboriginal and Torres Strait Islander members of our community who continue to generously share their culture with us.
+We are committed to acknowledging, celebrating, and sharing their rich cultural heritage, by continuing to build a strong cultural pathway for the present and emerging families at Knox Grammar School.

-We extend this Acknowledgement to all First Nations Peoples throughout this Country with a foundation of Faith, Wisdom, Integrity, Compassion and Courage.
+We extend this Acknowledgement to all Aboriginal and Torres Strait Islander peoples throughout this Country of Australia through a foundation of Faith, Wisdom, Integrity, Compassion and Courage.

 Building knowledge and awareness of Indigenous culture and heritage is an important part of our School’s educational philosophy and our social responsibility.
 We seek to raise students who have a deep knowledge and respect for Indigenous heritage with a commitment to reconciliation action.